run-llama/llama-hub/llama_hub/llama_packs/evaluator_benchmarker/README.md

 - `LabelledEvaluationDataset` for single-grading evaluations
 - `LabelledPairwiseEvaluationDataset` for pairwise-grading evaluations

-These llama-dataset can be downloaed from [llama-hub](https://llamahub.ai).
+These llama-datasets can be downloaed from [llama-hub](https://llamahub.ai).

 ## CLI Usage